 Pickup time is all about team coordination and communication.
 This segment is basically the waiting time for someone to start reviewing my code.
 So the better we and our teammates get at communication, the more this will improve.

-Often times improving communication at this phase just means making those who are needed for review are aware that things are waiting on them for pick up.
-There are technologies that you can implement that automatically alert the team about tasks that are waiting for for pickup.
+Oftentimes improving communication at this phase just means making sure those who are needed for review are aware that things are waiting on them for pick up.
+There are technologies that you can implement that automatically alert the team about tasks that are waiting for pickup.
 Software Delivery Intelligence tools like LinearB provide this type of automation for free.

 The importance of communication cannot be stressed enough, especially now when it's more challenging due to our current remote or semi-remote reality.